mrdcvlsc/APA/README.md

 ### TO USE :

-  **- you can include all the files in the repo (.h .cpp) manually in your project then compile it yourself.**
+  **- you can include all the files in the repo (.h .cpp) and include it manually in your project then compile it yourself.**

-  **- If you are in linux you can use the "make" command to generate the "bignum.lib" and "make test" after to run the test program**
+  **- You can also use the "make" command to generate the "bignum.lib" and "make test" after to run the test program if you want**

 -------------------------------------------------------------------